 Although there were relatively few curriculum level inspections in the last round of inspections, the trend observed in previous inspection rounds, where land based provision was judged consistently higher quality in member colleges, than in the rest of the sector was repeated.
 This reinforced the pattern that emerged in the previous Ofsted cycles (between 2001 & 2005 and between 2005 & 2009).

 Confidence in college management was expressed in every one of the Landex colleges that received either an ‘Institutional Audit’ (higher education institutions) or an ‘Integrated Quality and Enhancement Review’ (Further Education Colleges with Higher Education provision) of the quality of learning and for the standards of awards that they offer on behalf of awarding bodies.

 Under the HER/QAA process introduced in 2013, Landex member Colleges performed on-average much better than the rest of the sector, with the proportion of ‘commended’ judgements being very impressive.

 There is evidence that land based provision is best where the college places a clear strategic emphasis on offering a range of provision, supported by good and extensive practical resources, together with a commitment to continual quality improvement.

 A Self-improvement/Regulation Model

 Regular discussions, consultations and considered debate takes place to adapt the Landex Quality Improvement Strategy and develop it in a way which will accelerate improvement towards a position where members entitled to use the Landex logo will be identified with high quality provision in all its manifestations.
-The ambition being to reflect the strap-line: Land Based Colleges Aspiring to Excellence.
+The ambition being to reflect the strap-line: Land Based Colleges & Universities Aspiring to Excellence.